-- international money transfers to overseas account using secure systems such as SWIFT
+- International money transfers to overseas account using secure systems such as SWIFT.

-- tailored Expat bank accounts and services designed to make cross-border banking and transfers between different currencies easier.
+- Tailored expat bank accounts and services designed to make cross-border banking and transfers between different currencies easier.

-- partnering with third party financial service providers to speed up the international money transfer process (e.g. Santander partnering with Ripple to offer a blockchain-based payment network).
+- Partnering with third-party financial service providers to speed up the international money transfer process (e.g., Santander partnering with Ripple to offer a blockchain-based payment network).

-International banking through Fintechs
+International banking through fintech

-Differences between traditional banks and fintechs
+Differences between traditional banks and fintech companies

-Where fintechs tend to differ from traditional banks is in the scope of services they offer.
-As these start ups are newer and smaller than established banks, they don’t offer the same range of account options (such as savings or premium accounts) and you’re less likely to find fintechs that offer international banking also covering things such as loans or insurance.
+Where fintech companies tend to differ from traditional banks is in the scope of services they offer.
+These start-ups are newer and smaller than established banks, however; as a result, they don’t offer the same range of account options (such as savings or premium accounts).
+That means you’re less likely to find fintech companies offering both international banking and loans or insurance.